-The flu is here!
-It's not too late to shield yourself and your family from the flu this year with a flu shot from Rite Aid.
-Not only will you keep your family healthy, you'll also receive 25 wellness+ points.* Rite Aid flu shots are covered by most insurance plans and if you don't have insurance, they are competitively priced.
-In addition to the standard flu shot, Fluzone High-Dose vaccine, which has shown to deliver an increased immune response, is approved for anyone over age 65 and covered by Medicare Part B.
+When you get a flu shot from Rite Aid (available seasonally), not only will you keep your family healthy, you'll also receive 25 wellness+ points.* Flu shots at Rite Aid are covered by most insurance plans and, if you don't have insurance, they are competitively priced.
+In addition to the standard flu shot, Fluzone High-Dose vaccine, available during the flu season, has shown to deliver an increased immune response, is approved for anyone over age 65, and is covered by Medicare Part B.

 Complete our immunizations questionnaire before you visit the pharmacy.
 Download the Immunization Screening Questionnaire and Consent form.

 Each year in the U.S., more than 200,000 people are hospitalized from seasonal flu-related complications.
 The Centers for Disease Control and Prevention (CDC) recommends a yearly flu vaccine as the first and most important step in protecting against flu viruses.
 A flu vaccine is needed every year because flu viruses are constantly changing.
 It’s not unusual for new flu viruses to appear annually, which is why the flu vaccine is reformulated each year to keep up with the flu viruses as they change.